Moremar/IT_tutorials/CyberSecurity/Security/Linux.md

 Integrity of files installed by apt can be checked with the `debsums` command :
 - `-a` : run on all files managed by apt
 - `-s` : silent mode, only log errors
-- `-l` : list packages that fo not have checksum info
+- `-l` : list packages that do not have checksum info

 Some useful packages to install are :
+- `wireshark` : networking traffic analyzer
+- `screen` : terminal multiplexer, allowing the share of a single terminal by multiple processes
+- `nmap` : network scanner (machines and open ports)
 - `apache2` : HTTPD Apache web server
 - `links` : in-terminal web browser (useful to see if a web server is reachable for example)
 - `gparted` : Gnome Partition Editor GUI